betteriot/betteriot-principles/README.md

 ## Introduction
 This is the latest version of a working document to develop [a certification mark for connected products](http://iotmark.wordpress.com/) by community members worldwide.
 This is a work in progress and you may [comment](https://github.com/openiotmark/iotmark-principles/issues) freely, join the conversation on [Slack](https://join.slack.com/iotmark/shared_invite/MjA5MjQzMTM0ODg2LTE0OTkyOTI1MDItY2JjODI3OWNmNQ), [sign up to our newsletter](http://designswarm.us4.list-manage.com/subscribe?u=2101384e03af780d68370fb40&id=f898782217) or give us feedback in writing (alex@iot.london) or on our [monthly open calls](https://calendar.google.com/calendar/ical/designswarm.com_2v6ddgu2m907s0ohe5c1upceqg%40group.calendar.google.com/public/basic.ics).

-This is a set of principles that we think an organisation—a connected product manufacturer, team or founder—would use to make a good, secure, ethical, product that also takes into account the upcoming General Data Protection Regulation (GDPR) directive.
+This is a set of principles that we think a vendor — a connected product manufacturer, team or founder — would use to make a good, secure, ethical, product that also takes into account the General Data Protection Regulation (GDPR).
 But also to push beyond the GDPR and look at the entire life cycle of a smart device.
 From manufacture, to final disposal.

 ## Terminology
 The terminology in this document is a bit technical, bear with us.
 We use _MUST_, _SHOULD_, and _MAY_ because of a technical writing standard called [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt).

 ## Definitions
 Based on this simple [reference model](http://www.tamberg.org/iotmark/2018/ConnectedProductReferenceModel.pdf) for connected products.

 ### Connected Product